 Get parents involved.
 Encouraging parents or guardians to collaborate and participate in planning sets a higher level of self-esteem.
 It’s a great way to promote positive family relationships and extend positive social behavior into the classroom.

 Many students appreciate parents’ involvement in school helping them behave better.
-At the same time, teachers can help family members appreciated as well as their important roles in children’s learning and development.
+At the same time, teachers can help family members appreciate as well as their important roles in children’s learning and development.